tarwn/lessthandot-hugo/blogs/content/posts/2012-10-30-hex-editoring.md

 **What I Learned**

 Someday, I may need to manually edit a database (or other) file.
-This is one of those tasks it’s nice to know I’ve done in practice before I ever need to actually do it – I know what to look for and what to do.
-I won’t need to panic at a critical moment.
+This is one of those tasks it's nice to know I've done in practice before I ever need to actually do it – I know what to look for and what to do.
+I won't need to panic at a critical moment.

 Magical!
 Where is [@SQLUnicorn][5] when I need him?